Linear Heat Cable Versatile, Economical Heat Detection.

 - Confirmed Temperature Initiation (CTI), Protectowire patented technology confirms thermal activation before an alarm is initiated, therefore reducing potential of false alarms and false suppressant discharge

-- Interfaces with Protectowire PIM-530 and CRM-530 modules that identify source and temperature of hazard
+- Interfaces with Protectowire PIM-530 and CTM-530 modules that identify source and temperature of hazard

 - Easy installation and maintenance